Travis Head: Limited-overs return (2022–present)

 In February 2022, Head was included in the white-ball squad for the Pakistan tour.
 In the first ODI, his first since November 2018, he made his second century (101 off 72 deliveries) opening the batting, took two wickets and was named player of the match.
 He made 89 in the second ODI, but was dismissed for a golden duck in the final match.
 He made his T20I return in the one-off match.

 Head was selected in the ODI and Australia A squads for the tour of Sri Lanka in June–July 2022.
-In the second unofficial ODI against Sri Lanka A, Head top scored with 110 in a losing cause.
+In the second unofficial ODI against Sri Lanka A, Head top-scored with 110 in a losing cause.
 He was picked for the ODIs after injuries to several Australian players; he played in the second, third (where he top scored with 70 not out), and fourth matches, but was ruled out of the final match with a hamstring strain.

 After missing the home series against Zimbabwe and New Zealand due to paternity leave, Head was included in the ODI squad to face England in November 2022, replacing the now-retired Aaron Finch as opener.
-In the final ODI in Melbourne, Head scored his third century, a career-best 152, and was awarded the player of the match award.
+In the final ODI in Melbourne, Head scored his third century (152) and was awarded the player of the match award.
 Head and David Warner put on 269 runs, becoming the second pair to make two 250-run partnerships in ODIs, and joint fastest to score 1000 partnership runs.

 Head was selected for the ODI series in India in March 2023.
-In the second ODI in Visakhapatnam, opening the batting with Mitchell Marsh, he scored a rapid unbeaten half-century, and put on an unbeaten partnership of 121 in 11 overs, as Australia cruised to victory by 10 wickets in a small chase.
+In the second ODI in Visakhapatnam, opening the batting with Mitchell Marsh, he scored a rapid unbeaten half-century, and put on an unbeaten partnership of 121 in 11 overs, as Australia cruised to victory by 10 wickets.

+Head was picked for the limited overs series against South Africa.
+In the third T20I, Head scored his first T20I half-century (91), and was awarded the player of the match award.
+Head fractured his left hand after being struck on his hand attempting a pull shot off Gerald Coetzee during the fourth ODI of the series, and was forced to retire hurt, and also ruled out of the final ODI.

+2023 Cricket World Cup

+Head was named in the Australian squad for the 2023 Cricket World Cup, but did not play in the tournament until Australia's match against New Zealand on 28 October, as he continued to recover from his injury.
+He scored his fourth ODI century (109 off 67 balls) in his first World Cup match, and won the player of the match award.
+His all-round performance in the semi-final helped Australia beat South Africa by 3 wickets in a close encounter and helped Australia book a place in the final.
+He took 2 important wickets and scored 62 runs off 48 balls in the semi-final.
+He was declared player of the match.